hdinsight/hdinsight.github.io/spark/data-collection-application-performance.md

 2. If application is submitted using JDBC that uses Spark Thrift Service then get Spark Thrift Driver logs from ``` /var/log/spark/sparkthriftdriver.log ```
 3. In case the Spark job is submitted from spark-shell then get the complete spark-submit command.

-4. For any spark application performance issues (including the 3 scenarios list above) capture YARN logs for the application that is experiencing performance issue.
+4. For any spark application performance issues (including the 3 scenarios list above) capture YARN logs for the application that is experiencing performance issue (Slow/Hang) or failures. .
-(Slow/Hang) or failures.
-Get logs for all containers (Driver and Executor).
         a.
 [How do I download Yarn logs from HDInsight cluster?](yarn-download-logs.md)
+        b.
+Download all Applicaiton Master logs
+        c.
+Also get logs for all containers (Driver and Executor)

 5. Share screenshot of YARN UI showing the start datetime, end datetime and the status for the failed application.